 - On the rear bottom right-hand side

 - Replace the batteries in the remote control and put the back panel back on.
 Make sure you’re using fresh batteries.

 Some LG TVs have a detachable power cord on the rear panel.
 If your TV does, try the following.

-- Unplug the detachable power cord and leave it unplugged for 10 seconds
+- Unplug the detachable power cord and leave it unplugged for an hour.

 What to Do If Your LG TV Still Won’t Turn On

-So you’ve tried all the fixes in this article, but no matter what you do your TV is still throwing a tantrum.
-This may indicate that there is something more serious wrong with it.
-It could be one of the following things.
+So you’ve tried all the fixes in this article, but no matter what you do, your TV is still not turning on?
+Power issues can indicate that there is something more serious going on.

 - The capacitors are faulty and need replacing

-So what’s the best thing to do if your LG TV still won’t turn on?
+So what’s best to do if your LG TV still won’t turn on?
 Here are some tips.

 - Try the fixes in this article.

 - Check the warranty on your TV.
-If you are still within yours, it shouldn’t cost you anything to have your TV repaired.
+If you are still within yours, having your TV repaired shouldn’t cost you anything.

-- Then call a technician and discuss the fixes that you have already tried.
-This should save you some time on the line and ensure you do not pay a call-out charge for no reason.
+- Call a technician and discuss the fixes that you have already tried to save you some time on the line and ensure you do not pay a call-out charge for no reason.

-If this article has helped you, then why not check out some of our other articles and free guides?
+If this article has helped you, why not check out some of our other free guides?
 You could even sign up to our email list.

 Have a great day!